stuhlmueller/gpt.el/README.md

 - `gpt-chat-multi-models` - Run the same command against multiple models (parallel buffers).
 Uses defaults from `gpt-multi-models-default` (GPT-5 and Claude 4.1 Opus).
 Use `C-u` to pick models interactively.
 - `gpt-chat-all-buffers` - Use all visible buffers as context
 - `gpt-chat-current-buffer` - Use only the current buffer as context
+- `gpt-edit-current-buffer` - Rewrite the current buffer with GPT, review the diff, and accept or reject the changes
+- After generating a diff, `gpt-edit-current-buffer` also lets you supply additional feedback to iterate until the result looks right.
 - `gpt-chat-no-context` - Use no buffer context

 ### Key Bindings